Clip0486/Clip0486/README.md

 ## Hi there 👋

 Ph.D student

-I'm interested in AI, Computer Vision.
+interested in AI, Computer Vision

 <!--
 **Clip0486/Clip0486** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.